 - all pages you visited are removed from the browser's cache

-- no one else can click on the ‘back’ button to see your account details after you have finished your online banking session
+- no one else can click on the ‘back’ button to see your account details if they get on your computer or device.

 Westpac’s Online Safety Guide

-Developed with the assistance of the Internet Safety Group, the Online Safety Guide covers what you need to know about keeping your computer secure and yourself safe when you’re online.
+Developed with the assistance of the Internet Safety Group, Westpac’s Online Safety Guide covers what you need to know about keeping your computer secure and yourself safe when you’re online.